 It’s a common conundrum: you want to sell your home, and you want to get the best possible price for said home, but the kitchen is just too dated to show well.

 And you certainly don’t want to spend $50,000 and months on the project.
 So what do you do?
-Why, call kitchenCRATE of course.
+Why call kitchenCRATE of course.

-And thus was the case with this classic ranch-style home in North Modesto.
+And this was the case with this classic ranch-style home in North Modesto.
 Just like our 2013 job on Neptune Cove, the kitchenCRATE design and construction team was brought in to maximize the value of a soon-to-be-on-the-market home.